-The data indicated that the greatest percentage of government emissions came from the buildings and facilities sector, which is projected to remain the largest emitting sector in 2025 as well.
-The results of this study also indicate that the largest percentage of community emissions came from the transportation sector for 2010, and this sector is forecasted to remain the largest emitting sector through 2025.
-Transportation emissions should be targeted in the Town's future Climate Action Plan so that energy use from this sector can be reduced, therefore lowering both energy costs and GHG emissions.
+The data indicated that the greatest percentage of government emissions came from water and sewer facilities.
+The results of this study also indicate that the largest percentage of community emissions came from the residential energy use sector for 2010, and this sector is forecasted to remain the largest emitting sector through 2025.
+Residential energy emissions should be targeted in the Town's future Climate Action Plan so that energy use from this sector can be reduced, therefore lowering both energy costs and GHG emissions.